jhoelzel/cronor/ReadMe.md

 ## What are you running this on?

 Locally I am developing in one of my alpine dev containers.
-My kubernetes distribution if choice for local development is microk8s because its simple to use and with metallb plays very well with my openwrt router.
+My kubernetes distribution of choice for local development is microk8s because its simple to use and with metallb plays very well with my OpenWRT router.
+I dont like to run workloads directly on my surfacebook therefore I have a seperate Server in my network where everything runs on.
+With a Wireguard tunnel on OpenWRT I have no problems when I am in the green office either ;)

 Versions:
 ```